clustervision/trinityX/doc/hintsntips_luna.rst

 Luna offers other possibilities, those are only the three essential ones.

-A network called ``cluster`` is automatically created when Trinity X is configured.
+A network called ``cluster`` is automatically created when TrinityX is configured.
 On a production-ready system you will find others, but for those examples we'll assume that it is the only one available.

 The IP subnet and DHCP ranges are defined as part of the network.
 An interface inherits the configuration of the network it's connected to::